fgmart/fgmart.github.io/_pages/undergrad.md

 **Is prior coding experience required?** \
-Prior coding experience is *not* required to be successful in Computer Science at UTSA!
+Prior coding experience is *not* required to be successful in Computer Science at UT San Antonio!
 We are happy to welcome students with all prior backgrounds.
 Our first-semester computer science class is [CS 1083 Programming I](https://catalog.utsa.edu/search/?P=CS%201083).
 It will teach you everything you need to know to get started as a computer